emacs-mirror/emacs/mps/manual/source/glossary/d.rst

         :term:`heap` objects.
 This requires compiler support, but can lead to substantial performance improvements.

-        :term:`Objects <object>` cannot be :term:`reclaimed <reclaim>`
-        as soon as their reference count becomes zero, because there might still be references to them from the stack.
+        :term:`Objects` cannot be :term:`reclaimed <reclaim>` as soon as their reference count becomes zero, because there might still be references to them from the stack.
 Such objects are added to a :term:`zero count table` (ZCT) instead.
 If a reference to an object with a count of zero is stored into the heap, then the object is removed from the ZCT.
 Periodically the stack is :term:`scanned <scan>`, and any objects in the